Jewelina95/Jewelina/content/publication/adaptive voice/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
+  - Songming Ping
+  - Jialin Wang
+  - Hai Ning Liang
+  - Xuihai Xu
-  - Robert Ford
+  - Yukang Yan

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

 date: '2024-03-23T00:00:00Z'
 doi: 'https://doi.org/10.1145/3613904.3642876'